-I’m not innocent of this practice by any means, especially during my marathoning days; however, modesty always prevailed and I found a tree or wooded area to hide behind.
-On occasion, I even stepped off the highway into the woods just before a marathon started to empty my bladder one last time.
-One time in particular was especially eventful.
+I’m not innocent of this practice by any means, especially during my marathoning days; however, modesty always prevailed and I found a tree or wooded area well off the trail where I could hide.
+On occasion, I even stepped into the woods just before a marathon started to empty my bladder one last time.
+One time in particular was especially eventful…

 I walked down a very steep hill, squatted next to a couple of other women, took care of business, stood, and turned to climb back up the hill toward the throngs of runners waiting for the starting gun.

-As I started to climb, I looked up only to find myself “eye-to-eye” with two penises.
-Yes, you read that correctly – not one, but two penisis.
+As I started to climb, I looked up only to find myself eye-to-eye with two penises.
+Yes, you read that correctly – not one, but two penises.
 Two guys were just getting ready to pee as I stepped right in front of them.
-Since I was standing downhill of them, I was truly at eye level to their one-eyed trouser worms.
-I did the only thing I could think of… I yelled, “Hold the fire,” and scurried back up the hill laughing hysterically!
+Since I was standing downhill, I was truly at eye level to their one-eyed trouser worms.
+I did the only thing I could think of, I yelled, “Hold the fire,” and scurried back up the hill laughing hysterically!

 Step 1.
 Wear shorts – Let’s face it, our anatomy is quite different than our male running partners, and as you’ll see in step 3, it’s pretty much impossible for us to pee standing up unless we’re wearing shorts.

 Step 2.
 Build a good flow – If you just have to dribble a little bit, don’t even attempt this feat.
-Wait until you will have a steady flow, or you’ll end up peeing all over your hand and shorts, and add a new unpleasant odor to your already sweaty nasty self.
+Wait until you will have a steady flow, or you’ll end up peeing all over your shorts and down your leg, and add a new unpleasant odor to your already sweaty nasty self.

 Step 3.
-Stand in a wide squat position – Standing with your legs wide apart, toes pointed outward, and knees bent will give you the widest target on the ground to aim for without hitting yourself.
+Stand in a wide squat position – Standing with your legs wide apart, toes pointed outward, and knees bent will give you the widest target on the ground to aim for without hitting your legs or feet.

 Step 4.
 Pull shorts to one side – While standing in the wide squat position, use two fingers on one hand to pull your shorts and shorts lining to that side.
 To decrease your odds of peeing on your shoe, side lunge slightly toward the side of the hand you’re using.